Community safety office

 - Mark books with names and box numbers.

-- Lock dorm rooms and windows.
+- Lock residence hall rooms, apartments, and windows.

 - Report any issues with bicycles to Community Safety immediately; e-mailed photos of observed damage, broken locks, etc. are welcome.